At the recent InspiHER Tech meetup for Career Women in Tech we talked about the Imposter Syndrome.

 Which is frustrating because when we buy-in to imposter syndrome we keep ourselves from contributing at our highest level.

 What are the Root Causes of Imposter Syndrome?

 In the meeting, we felt that culture was the one common element to the creation of Imposter Syndrome.
-By culture we meant upbringing, media, history of women not being educated, men as the leaders and decisions makers for things that impact us equally yet women do not have an equal voice.
+By culture, we meant upbringing, media, history of women not being educated, men as the leaders and decision-makers for things that impact us equally yet women do not have an equal voice.

 Cultural implications hold women back and contribute to an underlying, often quiet, lack of self-confidence and self-esteem which is at the root of the belief we are imposters or frauds that will soon be found out.